Caring for a Senior Cat

 Overgrown nails can cause serious injuries like joint pain and the risk

-of nails of getting snagged on carpets, blankets and rugs and becoming embedded
+of nails of getting snagged on carpets, blankets and rugs and become embedded

 into their paw pads causing pain and risking infection.
 To trim the nails of a